Chapter 11. Reinforcement Learning

 ○ Supplement 3.
 If the behavior policy is fully greedy (ε = 0), then in SARSA $a’ = \arg\max_{a} Q(s’, a)$, so the targets match and the update equations become essentially the same.

 ⑷ Type 3.
-Linear Function Approximation
+Q-learning with Linear Function Approximation

 ① Purpose: The memory space of Q-learning is ㅣ𝒮ㅣ × ㅣ𝒜ㅣ, while that of linear function approximation is M ≪ ㅣ𝒮ㅣ × ㅣ𝒜ㅣ.